George W. Summers: Early and family life

 Summers was born in Fairfax County, Virginia to George Summers and his wife, the former Nancy Ann Smith Radcliffe.
 His father represented Fairfax County in the Virginia House of Delegates for four terms, then moved his family to Kanawha County (later Putnam County) in 1814.
 Young George Summers attended what later became Washington and Lee University in Lexington, Virginia in 1820-1821, then continued his education at Ohio University and graduated in 1825.

-On February 7, 1833 in Charleston he married Ammazetta Laidley (1818-1892), and they had sons Lewis Summers (1844-1928) and George Laidley Summers (1848-1863).
+On February 7, 1833 in Charleston he married Amacetta Laidley (1818-1892), and they had sons Lewis Summers (1844-1928) and George Laidley Summers (1848-1863).

 Career

 Summers was admitted to the Virginia bar in 1827 and opened a law practice in Charleston.

 In 1830, voters in Kanawha County elected Summers to the Virginia House of Delegates, where he served from 1830 to 1832 (when he was defeated by James H. Fry, whom he defeated two years later), and again in the part-time position from 1834 to 1836.

-Later, in 1840, voters elected Summers was a Whig to the U.S. House of Representatives, where he represented what was then Virginia's 19th Congressional District.
+Later, in 1840, voters elected Summers as a Whig to the U.S. House of Representatives, where he represented what was then Virginia's 19th Congressional District.
 Summers served in the Twenty-Seventh and Twenty-Eighth Congresses, and despite the abolition of the 19th district after the 1840 census.
 He won re-election to the restructured 14th Congressional district, but was defeated for reelection in 1844 by Joseph Johnson.

 Summers again represented Kanawha County as a delegate in the 1850 Virginia Constitutional Convention.
 However, his attempt to become Governor of Virginia failed in 1851, as he again lost to Joseph Johnson.
 The Virginia General Assembly, nonetheless elected Summers a circuit court judge for the Eighteenth Judicial Circuit (which covered several counties in the Kanawha Valley) and he served for six years, replacing slaveholder David McComas and being replaced by him after six years when he resigned and resumed his law practice for the final near decade of his life.

 In 1861, Kanawha County voters again elected Summers to represent them, at the Virginia Secession Convention of 1861.
 He vehemently opposed Virginia's secession from the Union.
-In March 1861 hoped, with associates, to call a border state convention in Nashville or Frankfort (sometimes called the "Guthrie Plan" after James Guthrie of Kentucky) to forestall the looming conflict.
+In March 1861 he hoped, with associates, to call a border state convention in Nashville or Frankfort (sometimes called the "Guthrie Plan" after James Guthrie of Kentucky) to forestall the looming conflict.
 Instead, after he spoke at the Secession convention, former president John Tyler and University of Virginia professor James P. Holcombe spoke at length to refute his argument.
 After President Lincoln called for troops following the Battle of Fort Sumter and the convention voted for secession, Summers resigned and was replaced by Andrew Parks.